hujing2407/Reqo-on-PostgreSQL/README.md

 # Reqo: Robust and Explainable Query Optimization Cost Model

 ## Introduction
-Query optimizers have consistently been pivotal in the performance of relational databases..
+Query optimizers have consistently been pivotal in the performance of relational databases.
 To this end, we designed Reqo, a novel query optimizer cost model, by using directional GNN and GRU (BiGG) as tree models, learning-to-rank uncertainty quantification technology, and introducing explainability technology into learning-based cost models for the first time.
 Reqo improves the performance of cost models in three dimensions: cost estimation accuracy, plan selection robustness and cost model explainability.
+The repository contains the code for the naive prototype of Reqo based on PostgreSQL.

-This repository contains the code for a robust query optimization approach as presented in paper Reqo: A Robust and Explainable Query Optimization Cost Model Based on Directional Graph Neural Networks.
-The repository is a naive prototype of Reqo based on PostgreSQL.
+For more details on Reqo, please refer to the paper: [Reqo: A Robust and Explainable Query Optimization Cost Model Based on Directional Graph Neural Networks]().
+Further details on the BiGG tree model can be found in the paper: [A Novel Technique for Query Plan Representation Based on Graph Neural Nets](https://doi.org/10.1007/978-3-031-68323-7_25)

 ## PostgreSQL Setup
 This prototype is based on PostgreSQL 15.1.
-To run the Reqo model effectively, you need to configure a PostgreSQL database.
+Reqo requires the configuration of a PostgreSQL database to generate the necessary workloads.

 ### Step 1: Install PostgreSQL
 First, install PostgreSQL on your system.
 The installation process varies depending on your operating system.
 Detailed installation instructions of PostgreSQL can be found in the [PostgreSQL official documentation])(https://www.postgresql.org/download/).